guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 `jetSet += "Lear"` is a shortcode for `jetSet = jetSet + "Lear"`, because the set this immutable (by default, Scala uses `scala.collection.immutable.Set`).

-If you want a mutable set, you’ll need to use an import:
+If you want a mutable set, you'll need to use an import:

 ```scala
 import scala.collection.mutable